 Brand guidelines always include visual guidelines (logo usage, color palette, typography); they can also cover your company’s mission, brand voice, imagery, and more.

-If putting this type of document together feels overwhelming, we get it.
-The good news?
 Choosing a logo is a solid starting point for creating brand guidelines.

 What do brand guidelines include?